Aandri99/redpitaya-knowledgebase/active_learning/Chapter3/6_superposition_doc.rst

 	:name: experimental setup
 	:align: center

-Since this is a DC circuit with no AC stimulation, channels 1 and 2 will be just straight lines, effectively acting as voltage meters.
-Voltage drop between nodes can be automatically calculated by selecting MATH->Operator = “minus“->ENABLE.
-It would also be wise to add automatic measurements on all signals by clicking MEAS->Operator = “MEAN” ->DONE.
-Do this for all signals, IN1, IN2, and MATH.
-You can now play around with analyzing this circuit.
-Or maybe you would like to build a fancier one and play around with it.
-Red Pitaya has one more voltage output pin, -4V, hint hint…
+As this circuit operates solely on DC signals, channels 1 and 2 will remain constant, effectively serving as voltage meters.
+To calculate the voltage drop between nodes, select MATH->Operator = “minus“->ENABLE.
+Additionally, it is recommended to add automatic measurements to all signals by clicking MEAS->Operator = “MEAN” ->DONE.
+This should be done for IN1, IN2, and MATH signals.
+With these measurements set up, the circuit can be analyzed and manipulated as desired.
+For those interested in experimenting with more complex circuits, it is worth noting that Red Pitaya offers an additional voltage output pin, -4V, which can be utilized in circuit design.

 .. image:: img/6_meas.png
 	:name: measurement